 What is Basic Self-Care?

 Sometimes when we think of self-care we think about pampering ourselves, like with manicures or massages.
 Basic self-care, though, is different.
 It is about doing the everyday foundational things needed to take care of our physical, emotional, and psychological well-being.
 Things like feeding yourself regularly, drinking water throughout the day, getting enough sleep, to name just a few, are all forms of basic self-care.
 This concept of caring for ourselves is often looked at as selfish or as this “extra” thing, but true self-care is not at all selfish and really is a necessity of life in order to be able to function and live in a meaningful and mentally and physically healthy way.
+Here are some examples of what basic physical and mental self-care can look like.

 - Eating at regular intervals throughout the day, usually 3 meals and maybe a snack or two (yes, despite what you think or have heard, this is “normal” eating)